pavester/git-tutorial/README.md

 # my-github-repo
-I will test mz knowledge on this repo
+I will test my knowledge on this repo